Image Credit: Getty Images/ AJ_Watt

 For Bryce Evans, a crucial part of managing depression is starting each day with a balanced morning routine.

-When you’re living with high-functioning depression (like me), I’ve found that it can often be the little things that happen throughout the day that determine your mood.
+When you’re living with high-functioning depression (like me), I’ve found that it can often be the little things that happen throughout the day that determines your mood.

-That’s why it’s helpful for me to set myself up for success in the morning so I can build momentum and start off with a more positive mindset.
-Having a few key actions or routines that I can achieve each morning to kick off the day and help gain focus on my priorities can make all the difference.
+That’s why it’s helpful for me to set myself up for success in the morning to build momentum and start off with a more positive mindset.
+Having a few key actions or routines that I can achieve each morning to help me focus on my priorities can make all the difference.

-Most important, however, is coming up with the right morning routine.
-In my experience, the way I spend the first few hours after waking up can really set the bar for how I’ll feel over the course of the day and how productive I am.
+Most important, however, is coming up with the proper morning routine.
+In my experience, the way I spend the first few hours after waking up can really set the bar for how I’ll feel over the day and how productive I am.

 The following is what has worked for me.
 You’ll need to test these tips to find what works for you.
 Trust me, the time invested in the process will be well worth it.
 Nothing is better than waking up refreshed and able to hit the ground running.